-ONCE CONSIDERED a poor substitute for the real thing, online higher-ed degrees are moving into the mainstream.
+ONCE CONSIDERED a poor substitute for the real thing, online higher education degrees are moving into the mainstream.
 These days they’re fully embraced by high-quality public and private not-for-profit institutions, which collectively serve 70% of all online students.1

 While the cost per credit tends to be similar for both online and on-campus students, their other advantages may be hard to ignore.
-The flexibility of being able to study at night and work by day that online programs offer students, as well as the cost efficiency of learning remotely (no housing or travel expenses to consider) make them a tempting option, says Richard Polimeni, director of Education Savings Programs at Bank of America Merrill Lynch.
-“Both federal aid and 529 accounts can be used to cover eligible expenses for online students,” he explains.
+The flexibility of being able to study at night and work by day that online programs offer students, as well as the cost efficiency of learning remotely (no housing or travel expenses to consider), make them a tempting option, says Richard Polimeni, head of Education Savings Programs, Bank of America.
+He adds, “Both federal aid and 529 accounts can be used to cover eligible expenses for online students.”

-As for how employers perceive these “virtual” degrees, “there’s a growing awareness that online or on-the-ground doesn’t matter.
-What matters is the institution,” says Dr. Joshua Kim, director of digital learning at the Dartmouth Center for the Advancement of Learning.
+As for how employers perceive these “virtual” degrees, “there’s a growing awareness that online or on the ground doesn’t matter.
+What matters is the institution,” says Dr. Joshua Kim, director of Digital Learning Initiatives at the Dartmouth Center for the Advancement of Learning.
 If you’re looking to join the ranks of online degree seekers, Kim suggests that you consider the following.

 Take a test run.
 One advantage of online education is that many courses are now offered à la carte.
 Taking an online course or enrolling in a multicourse certificate program can help you evaluate whether an online degree track is right for you.

 Do your homework on the instructors.
 Online degrees may give you access to professors who are professionals working in your field.
 But a program run entirely by adjuncts should be a red flag, says Kim.
-“A good professor will be responsive and work hard to create a community among the online students, whether it be through discussions, a blog or group project work,” adds Debra Greenberg, director, Retirement and Personal Wealth Solutions at Bank of America Merrill Lynch, who teaches marketing as an adjunct professor at Rider University.
+“A good professor will be responsive and work hard to create a community among the online students, whether it be through discussions, a blog or group project work,” adds Debra Greenberg, director, Retirement and Personal Wealth Solutions, Bank of America, who teaches marketing as an adjunct professor at Rider University.